-- Surgical Decompression of Spinal Cord: Patients who have severe symptoms to start with or those who don’t respond to above treatment with significant restriction of their day to day activities, usually need removal of pressure from spinal cord.
+- Spinal stenosis surgery: Patients who have severe symptoms to start with or those who don’t respond to above treatment with significant restriction of their day to day activities, usually need removal of pressure from spinal cord.
 This can be done in various ways-

 - Micro-Lumbar Decompression: A Minimally Invasive Spine Surgery using a microscope is usually sufficient for majority of the patient.
 MIS spine surgery has the advantage of minimal post-operative pain, early hospital discharge and faster recovery.

 - Endoscopic Spine Surgery: In selected cases, an endoscopic spinal canal decompression can be done.
 Some of these cases can be done under local anaesthesia also, which is useful for older patient with multiple medical problems where a full anaesthesia can cause side effects.

 - Laminectomy: In patients with severe spinal stenosis, developmental stenosis and multi-level pathology, a formal laminectomy might be the best solution for relief of current symptoms and prevention of recurrence.